rhdhorchestrator/rhdhorchestrator.github.io/README.md

-rhdhorchestrator.github.io

-This site is built by hugo static site generater and published using a github action to https://rhdhorchestrator.io
+This [site](rhdhorchestrator.github.io) is built by hugo static site generater and published using a github action to [https://rhdhorchestrator.io](https://rhdhorchestrator.io)

 # Devleopment
 - Requirements